Skip to content

 }

-Next, we solve Example Three based on the framework code.
+Now, we are able to solve Example Three using the framework code.
 The state is the node traversal path, choices are the current node's left and right children, and the result res is the list of paths:

 preorder_traversal_iii_template.py